 We accept applications for all trainee periods at all times.
 Attach an application letter, your CV and a transcript of your studies as one attachment.
 Application letters for Legal Trainees and Associate Trainees should be in English.

 At the end of your legal studies, you can work as a full-time trainee at HPP.
 You will have the opportunity to get to know the work of a lawyer at HPP and develop your competence at the branch of law of your choice.
-As a full-time trainee, you will work as a part of an assigned business group (M&A, environment, technology, insolvency, dispute resolution).
+As a full-time trainee, you will work as a part of an assigned business group (transactions, environment, technology, insolvency, dispute resolution, competition).

 Trainees assist our lawyers with different specialities in a wide variety of tasks related to their assignments, among others, in drafting different legal documents, legal research and translation tasks.
 The length of a full-time trainee period is approximately four months.